-- 3.16 If the Competing Claim has not been resolved in Phase 2, Screenrights will notify the members by sending them a "Phase 3 Notice", which will direct them to resolve the dispute through direct negotiations within 90 days (Negotiation Period).
-The Negotiation Period ends at 5pm AEST/AEDT on the 90th day after the Phase 3 Notice is sent by Screenrights. - 3.17 Within the Negotiation Period, members must activity engage in negotiations and retain evidence of this engagement.
-These negotiations would generally include, but are not limited to, arranging and participating in conference calls, meetings and communications, exchanging written outlines of their claim with supporting evidence, and responding to another member's written outlines (with a view to clarifying and narrowing legal issues). - 3.18 If a member fails to engage in the negotiations before 5pm AEST/AEDT on the 60th day after the Phase 3 Notice is sent by Screenrights: a member may inform Screenrights, in writing, that another member has failed to engage by outlining the nature of that failure.
-Screenrights will then send the member alleged to have failed to engage a Non-Engagement Notice which will direct the member to provide evidence of their engagement in the negotiations. - 3.19 If a member fails to satisfactorily respond to a Non-Engagement Notice before 5pm AEST/AEDT on the 30th day after the Non-Engagement Notice is sent by Screenrights: the member's registration will be deemed withdrawn and amended or deleted by Screenrights accordingly.
-The determination of whether a member has satisfactorily responded to a Non-Engagement Notice will be in Screenrights' absolute discretion. - 3.20 If the members fail to reach an agreement within the Negotiation Period and a member intends to commence legal proceedings, arbitration or mediation (LAM) to resolve the Competing Claim with the other member(s): at the conclusion of the Negotiation Period, a member must notify Screenrights of their intention to commence legal proceedings, arbitration or mediation to resolve the Competing Claim with the other member(s) (LAM Intention Notice). - 3.21 If no member provides Screenrights with a LAM Intention Notice before the end of the Negotiation Period: any available royalties, the subject of the Competing Claim, will, upon expiry of the relevant CCF Year, will be forfeited and reallocated into the new Distribution Period. - 3.22 If, following amendments or withdrawals of registrations by one or more members during the Negotiation Period (including as a result of any agreement between the members, or as a result of deemed withdrawals or amendments) there is no longer any Competing Claim: Screenrights will consider the screenrights

-Competing Claim resolved and distribute royalties in accordance with the updated registrations.
+- 3.17 If the Competing Claim has not been resolved in Phase 2, Screenrights will notify the members by sending them a "Phase 3 Notice", which will direct them to attempt to resolve the dispute through direct negotiations within 60 days (Negotiation Period).
+The Negotiation Period ends at 5pm AET on the 60th day after the Phase 3 Notice is sent by Screenrights, unless extended under 3.20 below. - 3.18 Within the Negotiation Period, members must activity engage in negotiations and retain evidence of this engagement.
+Evidence of engagement must be shared with Screenrights upon request.
+These negotiations would generally include, but are not limited to, arranging and participating in conference calls, meetings and communications, exchanging written outlines of their claim with supporting evidence, and responding to another member's written outlines (with a view to clarifying and narrowing legal issues). - 3.19 If a member fails to engage in the negotiations before 5pm AET on the 30th day after the Phase 3 Notice is sent by Screenrights: the other member(s) may inform Screenrights, in writing and before the end of the Negotiation Period, that the first member has failed to engage by outlining the nature of that failure.
+Screenrights will then send the member alleged to have failed to engage a Non-Engagement Notice which will direct the member to provide evidence to Screenrights of their engagement in the negotiations. - 3.20 Where Screenrights has sent a Non-Engagement Notice to a member, the Negotiation Period will be extended until 5pm AET on the 30th day after the Non-Engagement Notice is sent by Screenrights. - 3.21 If a member fails to satisfactorily respond to a Non-Engagement Notice before 5pm AET on the 30th day after the Non-Engagement Notice is sent by Screenrights: the member's registration will be deemed withdrawn and amended or deleted by Screenrights accordingly.
+The determination of whether a member has satisfactorily responded to a Non-Engagement Notice will be in Screenrights' absolute discretion. - 3.22 If the members fail to reach an agreement within the Negotiation Period and a member intends to commence legal proceedings, arbitration or mediation (LAM) to resolve the Competing Claim with the other member(s): at the conclusion of the Negotiation Period, a member must notify Screenrights of their intention to commence legal proceedings, arbitration or mediation to resolve the Competing Claim with the other member(s) (LAM Intention Notice). - 3.23 If no member provides Screenrights with a LAM Intention Notice before the end of the Negotiation Period and there is still a conflict between registrations: all conflicting registrations will be deemed withdrawn and amended or deleted by Screenrights accordingly.
+Any available royalties the subject of the Competing Claim will, upon expiry of the relevant CCF Year, be forfeited and reallocated into the new Distribution Period. - 3.24 If, following amendments or withdrawals of registrations by one or more members during the Negotiation Period (including as a result of any agreement between the members, or as a result of deemed withdrawals or amendments) there is no longer any Competing Claim: Screenrights will consider the Competing Claim resolved and distribute royalties in accordance with the updated registrations.